 I need information about...

-Low back pain can range from mild, dull, annoying pain, to persistent, severe, disabling pain in the lower back.
-Pain in the lower back can restrict mobility and interfere with normal functioning and quality of life.
+Back pain can range from a mild, dull, annoying ache, to persistent, severe, disabling pain.
+Pain in your back can restrict mobility and interfere with normal functioning and quality of life.
 You should always consult your health care provider if you have persistent pain.

-Neck pain is pain that occurs in the area of the cervical vertebrae in the neck.
-Because of its location and range of motion, the neck is often left unprotected and subject to injury.
+Neck pain occurs in the area of the cervical vertebrae in your neck.
+Because of its location and range of motion, your neck is often left unprotected and subject to injury.

-Pain in the back or neck area can be acute, which comes on suddenly and intensely, or chronic, which can last for weeks, months, or even years.
+Pain in your back or neck area can be acute.
+That means it comes on suddenly and intensely.
+Chronic pain lasts for weeks, months, or even years.
 The pain can be continuous or intermittent.

-Even with today's technology, the exact cause of back and neck pain can be found in few cases.
-In most cases, back and neck pain may be a symptom of many different causes, including any of the following:
+Even with today's technology, the exact cause of back and neck pain is difficult to determine.
+In most cases, back and neck pain may have many different causes, including any of the following:

 The following may help to prevent back and neck pain: